We do not offer food. Here’s where you can find food.

 Mission Statement: We are advocates and entities who envision a CalSAWS development and implementation that (1) maximizes ease of use for program applicants and beneficiaries, community-based organizations, and eligibility workers, (2) protects consumer rights; and (3) promotes continuous program improvement.

-The California Association of Food Banks co-leads the CalSAWS Advocates Group, which meets regularly to develop recommendations and strategies for the various forums that support advocate engagement in the SAWS Migration and implementation, including:
+The California Association of Food Banks co-leads the CalSAWS Advocates Group, which meets regularly to develop recommendations and strategies for the various forums that support advocate engagement in SAWS implementation, including:

-Every county in California has transitioned to BenefitsCal.
+Every County in California has migrated to BenefitsCal

 *Looking Ahead